Here’s a look at the life of Barack Obama, the 44th president of the United States.

 1992-2004 - Practices civil rights law and teaches constitutional law at the University of Chicago Law School.

-November 7, 1995 - His mother, Stanley Ann (Dunham) Soetoro, 52, dies of ovarian cancer in Honolulu.
+November 7, 1995 - Obama’s mother dies of ovarian cancer at the age of 52.

-1995 - Publishes his autobiography "Dreams from my Father," in which he admits to experimenting with marijuana and cocaine as a teenager.
+1995 - Publishes his autobiography “Dreams from My Father: A Story of Race and Inheritance” in which he admits to experimenting with marijuana and cocaine as a teenager.

 1997-2005 - Illinois State Senator, representing the 13th District.

-2000 - Runs for the U.S. House seat in Illinois' 1st District and loses to former Black Panther Bobby Rush.
+2000 - Runs for the US House seat in Illinois’$2 1st District and loses to former Black Panther Bobby Rush.

 July 27, 2004 - Delivers the keynote address at the Democratic National Convention.

-November 2004 - Wins the U.S. Senate race in Illinois, defeating Alan Keyes.
-It is the first time in history a Senate race is between two African-American candidates.
+November 2004 - Wins the US Senate race in Illinois, defeating Alan Keyes.
+It is the first race between two African-American candidates for Senate.

 2006 - Wins a Grammy for Best Spoken Word Album for his reading of “Dreams From My Father.”

-August 20 - September 3, 2006 - Tours five African countries, including a visit to Nyangoma-Kogelo, Kenya, his late father's hometown.
+August 20-September 3, 2006 - Tours five African countries and visits Nyangoma-Kogelo, his father’s hometown in Kenya.

 January 16, 2007 - Files papers with the FEC to form a presidential exploratory committee.